 Created: 06 March 2014

-The Pastoral Care for Children, a CNBB (Brazilian Bishops National Conference) social action organism, bases its activities on the community organization and training community leaders who live there.
+The Child’s Pastoral, a CNBB (Brazilian Bishops National Conference) social action organism, bases its activities on the community organization and training community leaders who live there.
 They assume the task of guiding and following up the neighboring families on health, education, nutrition and citizenship basic actions, having as goal the “full development of children, improving, because of them, their families and communities, regardless of race, color, profession, nationality, sex, religious or political beliefs.”
 (Article 2 of the Statute)

 We work for a world without preventable mother-child deaths and where all the children, even the most vulnerable, can live in a favorable environment to their development.
 (Isaak 65, 16)